augmentedfabricationlab/workshop_aaec_revamp/docs/inspiration.md

 ### Inspiring Work

-The revAMp workshop aims to inspire the digitization of existing architectural heritage conservation and recovery processes.There have been various projects that have explored how to maintain or restore the functionality of an existing architectural buildings while still retaining its cultural and aesthetic appeal.
+The revAMp workshop aims to inspire the digitization of existing architectural conservation and recovery processes.There have been various projects that have explored how to maintain or restore the functionality of an existing architectural buildings while still retaining its cultural and aesthetic appeal.
 These are a few inspiring projects that motivated us to investigate our in situ revAMping process.

 <figure>
   <img src="{{site.baseurl}}images/Picture3.png" alt="Driving the mobile-robot to the building element." style="width:75%" class="center">